jefflee1103/Image-analysis/BigFISH/HCRv3_spot-count/README.md

     ## Get individual spot coordinates
     npz_output["spots_post_clustering"]

-    ## Get cluster coordinates
-    npz_output["clusters"]

 #### quality control data

 These can be useful to confirm veracity of the analysis and/or to perform troubleshooting.

-* Final detection plot: A plot of individual spots and clusters that are detected
+* Final detection plot: A plot of individual spots that are detected
-* Reference spot image: A .tif image of the reference spot
-    * This image is the *undenoised* version, which can be used to extrapolate spot counts via integrated intensity method
 * Elbow plot: An elbow plot of automated thresholding - only produced if `auto_threshold = True`

 ## SEGMENTATION AND SPOT DISTRIBUTION

-TBC...
+See `HCRv3-quantification_get-cell-level-results.ipynb` for help.